moutabreath/CatanGameManager/README.md

  - For game managmenr type in the browser https://localhost:5003 to see avaiable end points.

 Altenernately, under 'Tests' folder, there is a postman collection that was used to test the app.
 It is recommended to first run 'AddPlayer', then 'AddPlayerToGame.'
-Ater that it is possible to use the different end points.
+After that it is possible to use the different end points.